carlosperate/awesome-microbit/README.md

 ## 📅 Events

-Do you know about any free event with micro:bits?
+Do you know about any free online event with micro:bits?
 Please add them here, PRs are encouraged!

 - No current events